-The Indian Brave is the fourth design in the American Western Skulls Collection.
+The Indian Brave is the fifth design in the American Western Skulls Collection.
 Following the Indian Chief, Outlaw, and Sheriff, the brave represents a figure that was depicted in varying ways in American lore from the era of the Wild West.
 Some of those visions were positive and correct, others were not.
 Right now, 1 oz Antique Silver American Western Skulls Indian Brave Rounds are available to purchase online at Silver.com.

 - Ships to you inside of plastic capsules with a Certificate of Authenticity!